tyxla/gravity-forms-checkbox-groups/README.md

 You can create as many groups as you wish, and you can insert as many options as you want below those groups.

 In case you disable the "Gravity Forms: Checkbox Groups" plugin, the groups will be displayed as options.
 Once you reenable it, they will again be displayed as groups just like before.

+---

+## Report a Bug / Suggest a Feature

+If you wish to report a bug or suggest a new feature, feel free to submit a new Issue in the GitHub repository of the plugin: https://github.com/tyxla/gravity-forms-checkbox-groups/issues